-This offer includes a visit to the Kathmandu Valley’s UNESCO World Heritage Sites.
-The seven UNESCO World Heritage Sites in Kathmandu valley include Swyombhunath, Bouddhanath, Kathmandu Durbar Square, Pashupatinath, Patan, Bhaktapur and Changunarayan.
+This tour includes a visit to seven UNESCO World Heritage Sites in Kathmandu valley include Swyombhunath, Bouddhanath, Kathmandu, Pashupatinath, Patan, Bhaktapur durbar square and Changunarayan.
 This visit takes us to the marvelous religious, cultural and historical sites and mesmerizes us with astonishing art, architecture, history, civilization, culture and religion.
 The keen explorers find the Kathmandu valley as a live museum to read about age-old culture and civilization.
 Boudhanath, Pashupatinath, Swyombhunath, Changunarayan and Patan are religious sites whereas Bhaktapur and Kathmandu Durbar Square are historical sites.

 Key Attractions of Everest Scenic Tour by Plane with Hotel Pickup